Asaf Kazimov: 2023–24 season

 Val/Kazimov opened their first full competitive season with a thirteenth-place finish at the 2023 CS Nepela Memorial.
 They set new personal bests in both segments of competition, as well as overall, at their next ISU Challenger Series assignment, the 2023 CS Budapest Trophy, where they placed sixth.
 The team won their first international medal a week later at the 2023 Trophée Métropole Nice, taking the title ahead of Lithuanian and Chinese teams Ramanauskaitė/Kizala and Xiao/He.

 Competing at their first Spanish Championships in December, Val/Kazimov won the silver medal behind the new team Smart/Dieck.
 Despite the latter being the national champions, it was initially announced by the Spanish federation that Val/Kazimov would represent the country at the 2024 European and World Championships.
 Following controversy around the criteria used to arrive at this result, on 27 December the Spanish federation announced that Smart/Dieck would instead be given the country's lone World Championship berth, while Val/Kazimov would go to the European Championships.

 In the rhythm dance at the European Championships in Kaunas, Val lost a level on her twizzle sequence, and both partners had low levels on their step sequences.
 They were twenty-third in the segment, and missed the cut for the free dance.

 2024–25 season

 Val/Kazimov opened their second full competitive season with an eleventh-place finish at the 2024 CS Nebelhorn Trophy.
 They set new personal bests in both segments of competition, as well as overall, at their second ISU Challenger Series assignment, the ISU 2024 CS Tallinn Trophy, where they placed sixth.
 Besides, the team won their first medal of the season (silver) at the 2024 Pavel Roman Memorial, and gold at the 2025 Ephesus Cup in Izmir, Turkey.
 However, the gold medal won at the 2025 Winter University Games was very special for them.

 Competing at the Spanish Championships in December, Val/Kazimov won for second consecutive year the silver medal behind the team Smart/Dieck.

-2025–26 season

-Val/Kazimov began the season in August by winning gold at the 2025 ICE Dance Dordrecht.
+2025–26 season: Milano Cortina Olympics

+Val/Kazimov began their season in August by winning gold at the 2025 International Ice Dance Dordrecht.
+They then competed at the ISU Skate to Milano, the final qualifying event for the 2026 Winter Olympics.
+"Qualifying for the Olympics was super meaningful for us.
+Not only for the fact that that it was our ticket to Milan, but also because only we know how much we worked and what we had to go through to get us there," said Val.
+At the event, Val/Kazimov won the bronze medal and with this result, won a second Olympic spot for Spain at the upcoming Olympics.

+The duo subsequently competed on the 2025–26 Challenger Series, finishing sixth at the 2025 CS Denis Ten Memorial Challenge, seventh at the 2025 CS Warsaw Cup, and fifth at the 2025 CS Tallinn Trophy.